Duggar Family News: Jessa Duggar Seewald Pregnant With Twins?

-While the Duggar family has been the subject of quite a bit of controversy lately — not the least of which being because of their unsolicited opinions on such things as the Women’s March and a woman’s right to choose — the latest Duggar family news is proving to be a little more positive than recent news reports on the family.
-In a recent promo for their hit show, Counting On, Jessa Duggar Seewald insinuated that she may be pregnant with twins!
+While the Duggar family has been the subject of quite a bit of controversy lately — not the least of which because of their unsolicited opinions on such things as the Women’s March and a woman’s right to choose — the latest Duggar family news is proving to be a little more positive than recent news reports on the family.
+In a recent promo for their hit show, Counting On, Jessa Duggar Seewald insinuated that she may be pregnant with twins.

 On #CountingOn, pregnant Jessa Duggar shares that she's been suffering from morning sickness: https://t.co/FyKYAJxjA7 pic.twitter.com/l5cQRAxS0V